DPDK/dpdk/doc/guides/sample_app_ug/test_pipeline.rst

 Test Pipeline Application
 =========================

-The Test Pipeline application illustrates the use of the Intel® DPDK Packet Framework tool suite.
+The Test Pipeline application illustrates the use of the DPDK Packet Framework tool suite.
-Its purpose is to demonstrate the performance of single-table Intel® DPDK pipelines.
+Its purpose is to demonstrate the performance of single-table DPDK pipelines.

 Overview
 --------